How To Get a New Social Security Number for an Adopted Child—A Complete Guide

 Invest in a Paid Identity Theft Protection Service

 With cybercrime getting increasingly sophisticated, it’s wise to consider adding an extra layer of security.
-You might want to think about subscribing to identity theft protection services that are specifically designed to safeguard minors.
-These services help keep an eye on databases and sources to detect any unauthorized use of your child’s SSN.
+Subscribing to identity theft protection services specifically designed to safeguard minors can help you detect any unauthorized use of your child’s SSN more easily.

 Make sure that the service you opt for also provides restoration assistance and can guide you through the steps in case child identity theft occurs.

-Besides protecting your child’s personal information, you should also think about ensuring they have a stable financial future—and FreeKick can help with both.
+Besides protecting your child’s personal information, you should also think about ensuring their financial future—and FreeKick can help with both.

 Parent-Sponsored Credit Monitoring and Building With FreeKick

-Reduce SSN Identity Theft Risks With FreeKick (Coming Soon)
+Reduce SSN Identity Theft Risks With FreeKick

 Identity Protection Services for MinorsIdentity Protection Services for Adult Children and Parents